mennatull/Data-Science-Projects/README.md

 we were required to create and train a Deep Convolutional Generative Adversarial Network (DCGAN) to generate faces using the CelebA dataset.
 The dataset contains more than 200,000 photos of celebrity faces.
+4. RBM Project:
+Implement a Restricted Boltzmann Machine (RBM) that learns the latent features of the Fashion MNIST dataset